aptos-foundation/AIPs/aips/expansion_of_the_aptos_wallet_standard_and_nightly_connect.md

 Apart from that, Nightly Connect can serve as a starting point for dApps building applications on Aptos.
 By providing basic infrastructure for dApps and more complex infrastructure for mobile applications, it supports push notifications, persistent sessions, and allows dApps to edit parameters such as the session duration.

 Moreover, applications can freely modify the Nightly Connect Model UI in a simple and fast manner using components prepared by us.
+Also, everyone is able to run a server for Nightly Connect on their own.

 ### dApp implementation